mvolkmann/blog/src/htmx.md

   The Locality of Behavior (LoB) pattern places related code together which makes the code easier to understand and modify than following a Separation of Concerns (SoC) pattern.
-  From Richard Gabriel, LoB "enables a programmer to understand source by looking at only a small portion of it."
+  From Richard Gabriel (famous for his work at the MIT AI lab and with Lisp), LoB "enables a programmer to understand source by looking at only a small portion of it."
+  LoB doesn't require all the code for a feature to be implemented where it is used, just invoked from a common place.

 - Eliminates JSON as an intermediate format